natebarksdale/natebarksdale.github.io/src/content/blog/2012-02-01-we-dont-believe-because-we-dont-recall.md

 description: A reflection on how our interactions with memories and artifacts shape our experience of beauty and loss, inspired by Proust's poignant insights.
 emoji: 🧤
 tags:
+  - ✍️ Literature
+  - ✍️ Poetry
-  - 🕰️ Memories
+  - ✝️ Christianity
-  - 🌹 Emotions
+  - 🌍 Culture
-  - 🖼️ Artifacts
+  - 🧠 Psychology
 haiku: |
   Whispers of the past,
   Old gloves breathe forgotten love,